Autism Affect Motor Skill Development: What Parents Miss

 How Does Autism Affect Motor Skill Development from Birth to Age 5?

-Most of the children roll, crawl, walk, hold toys and play with blocks between their birth and their age of five years.
-In children with autism these steps either arrive late or are omitted.
-An infant with autism may fail to lift their head, crawl and grasp objects at impressions as compared to other children of the same age.
+Autism affects motor skill development.
+Most children roll, crawl, walk, hold toys, and play with blocks between their birth and their age of five years.
+In children with autism, these steps either arrive late or are omitted.
+An infant with autism may fail to lift their head, crawl, and grasp objects at impressions as compared to other children of the same age.
 This happens because autism affects motor skill development right from the start.
 It is very important to detect these signs early at age 5 so as to ensure that the children move and grow better.

 Fine Motor Skills Delay in Autism: What It Means for Daily Life

-Fine motor skills are used to assist us to do things by using our hands.
+Fine motor skills are used to assist us in doing things by using our hands.
 As an example, operating a fork, tying shoes, or buttoning a shirt.
-A good number of children with autism have problems in such small hand activities.
+A good number of children with autism have problems with such small hand activities.
 They may have their crayons tightly clenched or have some difficulty in zipping their jackets.
-This shows how autism affect motor skill development, especially when it comes to fine movement.
+This shows how autism affects motor skill development, especially when it comes to fine movement.
 These delays interfere with the feelings of the child in everyday life by building feelings of frustration in him or her.
-They do not want to draw and to color as it is difficult.
-This too impacts their school work because they cannot write and cut shapes.
+They do not want to draw and color as it is difficult.
+This also impacts their school work because they cannot write and cut shapes.

 Fine Motor Skills Delay in Autism: What It Means for Daily Life